developer-unijaya/rms-spid/README.md

     // When set to true, redirect_token can only be use once.
     // Delete redirect_token after successful redirect
-    // Note: Prevoiusly generated token will not be affected 'redirect_token_once' => true,
+    // Note: Previously generated token will not be affected 'redirect_token_once' => true,

     // Set redirect_token validity in minutes
     // Set to 0 for never expire
-    // Note: Prevoiusly generated token will not be affected 'redirect_token_validity' => 5,
+    // Note: Previously generated token will not be affected 'redirect_token_validity' => 5,

     // User Model